bachya/ecowitt2mqtt/README.md

                         The Home Assistant MQTT Discovery topic prefix to use (default: homeassistant) --hass-entity-id-prefix hass_entity_id_prefix
-                        The prefix to use for Home Assistant entity IDs --input-data-format input_data_format
+                        The prefix to use for Home Assistant entity IDs.
+                        Example: A prefix of 'prefix' will prepend 'prefix_' to entity IDs.
+  --input-data-format input_data_format
                         The input data format used by the gateway (default: ecowitt)